 So, we begin in the gardens and in the groves remembering to honor birth before, above, below, through, and beyond death.
 Birth, not death, is the ultimate feat and sacrifice to be regarded, because to give birth is to die to the separate ego and to bear someone who will eventually die.
 There is no greater act of faith, humility, and surrender than to bring forth and love with all of oneself the fleeting glimpse of that which eventually passes as part of life’s ongoing.

-Calaveras North Grove is high on the wish list for designation as a Regenerative Memorial that Mother Sequoia may be properly honored for the magnificent sacrifice.
+Calaveras North Grove is high on the wish list for designation as a Regenerative Memorial that mother trees may be properly honored, known, and respected.

 a project of Empowerment WORKS, a 501c3 non-profit organization